 BISO Home > IVO Homepage > Current U.S. Travel Questions and Concerns

-Specific restrictions vary from country to country and are outlined in a September 24, 2017 White House press release.
+Specific restrictions vary from country to country and are outlined on the Department of State's website.

 Note on U.S. Embassies and Consulates in Russia

-Due to the Russian government's restrictions on U.S. diplomatic presence, the U.S. Embassy in Moscow is currently the only embassy/consulate in Russia conducting non-immigrant visa interviews.
-Applicants are encouraged to interview in neighboring countries if possible, as Moscow appointments may be backlogged for some time.
+Due to the Russian government's restrictions on U.S. diplomatic presence, the U.S. Consulate in St. Petersburg is closed effective March 31, 2018.
+If applicants are unable to secure interview times at the Moscow embassy or the consulates in Yekaterinburg and Vladivostok, they are encouraged to interview in neighboring countries if possible.

 Note on the September 12, 2017 Institution of INA 243(d)